Klipper3d/klipper/docs/Config_Reference.md

 #spi_software_miso_pin:
 #   See the "common SPI settings" section for a description of the
 #   above parameters.
+#chain_position:
+#chain_length:
+#   These parameters configure an SPI daisy chain.
+The two parameters
+#   define the stepper position in the chain and the total chain length.
+#   Position 1 corresponds to the stepper that connects to the MOSI signal.
+#   The default is to not use an SPI daisy chain.
 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
 The default is True.